jaba-e/relayer/README.md

 5. Start the project: `python3 main.py`

-## Infra explanation
+## How infrastructure works

+We use Google Cloud Platform.

 1. Script is deployed on CLOUD FUNCTION.
-2. CLOUD SCHEDULER triggers CLOUD FUNCTION every minute.
+2. CLOUD SCHEDULER triggers the CLOUD FUNCTION every minute.
-3. Script saves API1, API2 data to CLOUD SQL and returns completed data.
+3. Script saves CUSTOM_CHATBOT_API, OPENAI_API data to CLOUD SQL and send prompts answer to CUSTOM_CHATBOT_API.